Chart Color Schemes

 Willaston is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Willaston's dwelling structure, as per the latest Census, consisted of 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Willaston's housing composition, as per the latest Census, was 86.1% houses and 13.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Willaston stood at 34.5%, with mortgaged dwellings at 41.1% and rented ones at 24.5%.
-The median monthly mortgage repayment was $1,213, lower than Adelaide metro's $1,562.
-Median weekly rent in Willaston was $300, compared to Adelaide metro's $320.
-Nationally, Willaston's mortgage repayments were lower at $1,213 versus Australia's average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,213, below Adelaide metro's average of $1,863.
+Weekly rent median was $300, compared to Adelaide metro's $375 and the national figure of $320.
+Nationally, Willaston's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing